n8n-io/n8n-docs/docs/doc2/document-validation/index.md

 ![](/_images/doc2/DOC2_document_validation_dashboard_11.png)

-Find more details in the following sections:
+Find more details in the following sections.